M3ssman/make-exercises-math/README.md

 With "div_even" you get a implementation of divison Exercises, where the Dividend is in range 500 ..
 9999 and the Divisor is between 2 ..
 99.

+The Fraction Exercises operate per default with Rational Numbers in a rather small Range [1/12 ...
+3].

 ## Example Usage

 Please go to [http://github.com/M3ssman/make-exercises-math-app](http://github.com/M3ssman/make-exercises-math-app) for further Explanations.